systemsmystery/stackstorm-vscode/README.md

 This extension adds the ability to create the required files for a Stackstorm pack in a VS Code Workspace.
  > Inspired by [VS Code Angular Files](https://github.com/ivalexa/vscode-angular2-files/)

- > This plugin has no association with Stackstorm.org
+## Disclaimer

+This plugin is not an official Stackstorm plugin.
+It is not officially affiliated with Stackstorm.

 ## Features